-In 2016, there was an estimated number of 51,500 jobs in the United States for Computer Operator.
+There were about 51,500 jobs for Computer Operator in 2016 (in the United States).
 There is little to no growth in job opportunities for Computer Operator.
 The BLS estimates 3,400 yearly job openings in this field.

 The states with the most job growth for Computer Operator are Washington, Maryland, and Alaska.
 Watch out if you plan on working in Illinois, Ohio, or West Virginia.
 These states have the worst job growth for this type of profession.

 Average Computer Operators Salary

 The salary for Computer Operators ranges between about $27,490 and $65,130 a year.

 Computer Operators who work in District of Columbia, Alaska, or Washington, make the highest salaries.